Shashi2504/Django-Ecommerce-CI-CD-Deployment/README.md

 domain = Domain(domain="btest.localhost", tenant=tenant, is_primary=True)

-Thank you for Reading !! 🙌🏻, see you in the next article.🤘
+Thank you for Reading !!, see you in the next article.